 - Seagate 12TB NAS HDD

-This whole setup should end up somewhere near a 1000$, I paid EU prices so the US might be cheaper.
+This whole setup should end up somewhere near 1000$.
+I paid EU prices, so the US might be cheaper.

-I used a 128GB Samsung SSD I still had lay around for my FreeNAS installation, total overkill, you can simply use a high-speed USB 3.0 Stick with SLC-NAND technology, which is built like an SSD, the mainboard has an internal USB 3.0 slot.
+I used a 128GB Samsung SSD I still had laying around for my FreeNAS installation, which was total overkill; you can simply use a high-speed USB 3.0 Stick with SLC-NAND technology, which is built like an SSD.
+The mainboard has an internal USB 3.0 slot.

 Let's start with the build, all components together.